mjhartma/gettingandcleaningdata/README.md

+#Table of Contents

+1. README.md = Explains the analysis files in the *gettingandcleaningdata* repository.
+Contains a description of the project and requirements.
+2. CodeBook.md = Explains the variables and summaries calculated, along with units, and other relevant information pertaining to the raw and tidy data sets.
+3. run_analysis.r = R script which transforms the raw Samsung data set into a tidy data set.
+4. tidy.txt = The tidy data set, which is the output from the run_analysis.r script.

 #Getting and Cleaning Data Course Project

 The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.